rconan/skycover/readme.md

 To build the project, run `make` in the project directory.
 This will compile an executable named <b>skycov</b>.
 Type `./skycov` to run.

-The program will compute the probabilities of finding guide star/wave front star combinations where the positions of the probes are such that there are no collisions.
+The program will read in star field data from star catelogues in Bes2, and compute the probabilities of finding guide star/wave front star combinations where the positions of the probes are such that there are no collisions.
 There must be three wave front stars of the same magnitude for the combination to be valid.

 Output looks something like this: